nmitchell1219/MADAIN/README.md

        weighted avg       0.44      0.16      0.16      2003

 4. Binary classification testing (run5; v8)
-    a.
-Testing conducted at same time as weighting scheme testing
+    1. Testing conducted at same time as weighting scheme testing
-    b.
-All testing to this point involved a multiclass classifier.
+    2. All testing to this point involved a multiclass classifier.
-    c.
-Tested to effectiveness of a binary classifier as opposed to a multiclass classifier.
+    3. Tested to effectiveness of a binary classifier as opposed to a multiclass classifier.
-    d.
-Results unremarkable
+    4. Results unremarkable

    ![image](https://github.com/AEKoller/MADAIN/blob/main/run5/visualizations/roc_curve_InceptionV3_Adam.png)